strugee/strugee.github.com/src/blog/programming-as-an-art-form.md

-# Post information
+---

-This post was published as "Programming as an art form" at "1447042658 UTC-8" by "Alex Jordan", and was categorized as "development, musings".
+title: "Programming as an art form"

-# Post text
+time:
+  epoch: 1447042658
+  utcoffset: "UTC-8"
+author: "Alex Jordan"
+categories:
+  - development
+  - musings
+---

 The other day I described programming to someone.
 I pointed out that it's actually pretty easy to teach yourself programming languages, especially since after a while you start to carry over concepts from other languages.
 But what surprised me most about _my own explanation_(!) was when I compared programming to art: it's the kind of thing where you can just try stuff out and see what works and what doesn't, with no real consequences.